slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On allies

 The human strenght is the ability to cooperate.
 Heros are fictional stories.
+Anyway your follower is not always your fan.

 Hint: